-Info Session #1 (virtual): Thursday, January 9: 6:00 - 7:00pm
+Info Session #1 (virtual): Thursday, July 10: 6:00 - 7:00pm

 Join us virtually for an application overview and tips for prospective grantees so you can prepare a strong grant proposal.
+Join us virtually for an application overview and tips for prospective grantees so you can prepare a strong grant proposal.

-Grant Application Drop-in Clinic (virtual): Thursday, February 13: 6:00 - 8:00pm
+Grant Application Drop-in Clinic (virtual): Thursday, August 14: 6:00 - 8:00pm